kubeflow/website/content/en/docs/components/model-registry/overview.md

   class="mt-3 mb-3">

 DevOps, Data Scientists, and developers need to collaborate with other users in the ML workflow to get models into production.
-Data scientists need an efficient way to share model versions, artifacts and metadata with other users that need to access to those models as part of the MLOps workflow.
+Data scientists need an efficient way to share model versions, artifacts and metadata with other users that need access to those models as part of the MLOps workflow.

 <!--
 ## Architecture